cashapp/molecule/README.md

 This code is okay, but the ceremony of combining reactive streams will scale non-linearly.
 This means the more sources of data which are used and the more complex the logic the harder to understand the reactive code becomes.

-Despite emitting the `Loading` state synchronously, Compose UI [requires an initial value](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#(kotlinx.coroutines.flow.Flow).collectAsState(kotlin.Any,kotlin.coroutines.CoroutineContext)) be specified for all `Flow` or `Obserable` usage.
+Despite emitting the `Loading` state synchronously, Compose UI [requires an initial value](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#(kotlinx.coroutines.flow.Flow).collectAsState(kotlin.Any,kotlin.coroutines.CoroutineContext)) be specified for all `Flow` or `Observable` usage.
 This is a layering violation as the view layer is not in the position to dictate a reasonable default since the presenter layer controls the model object.

 Molecule lets us fix both of these problems.